The page covers:

-Statues on the balustrades of Palazzo Nuovo and Palazzo dei Conservatori: (left to right): Meleager (?), Apoxyomenos (Scraper) and Hercules.
+Statues on the balustrades of Palazzo Nuovo and Palazzo dei Conservatori: (left to right): Meleager and the head of the Calydonian Boar, Apoxyomenos (Scraper) and Hercules.
 They were donated by Pope Pius V in 1566 and placed on the balustrades at a later time

 The balustrades of Piazza S. Pietro are decorated with 140 statues of saints, but in Piazza del Campidoglio the balustrades of the three palaces have only two statues of saints (St. Peter and St. Paul).
 All the other statues depict pagan heroes and gods.
 It is hard to classify them as ancient statues because they were largely restored and their missing parts were replaced by new ones.

-(left) Egyptian basalt lion (from Iseo Campense) at the beginning of the ramp.
+(left) Egyptian basalt lion (from Iseo Campense) at the beginning of the ramp; it poured water into a basin (see a similar statue at Cortile della Pigna).
 The coats of arms are those of the Conservatori in charge in 1582; (right) monument bearing the heraldic symbols of Pope Innocent XII; (insets) details of the plate showing the lion and the little monument

 In antiquity the hill was accessible

 only from the Roman Forum.
 The steps leading